 - DIO does not decide on disciplinary actions that may be imposed further to a preliminary assessment or investigation.
 The Secretary General may decide to transmit a case before the Disciplinary Board.

-- The Investigation Unit follows up on the cases examined through discussions with relevant entities, memos and ad hoc reports.
+- The Investigation Division follows up on the cases examined through discussions with relevant entities, memos and ad hoc reports.

-- The Investigation Unit regularly reports to the Oversight Advisory Committee on the examinations performed.
+- The Investigation Division regularly reports to the Oversight Advisory Committee on the examinations performed.